stanley-gu/standardsCh/chapter.md

 ways, this has become the prototype [@quackenbush2006standardizing] for subsequent data annotation guidelines in systems biology.

 The early success of MIAME and its widespread adoption led to the development of many domain-specific extensions and variations.
 MIAME is now accompanied by a myriad of "minimum information" reporting standards groups that cover practically every corner of the biomedical field [@naturebiotechnology2006].
-The Minimum Reporting Guidelines for Biological and Biomedical Investigations (MIBBI) project has arisen as a comprehensive source of these reporting "checklists" [@taylor2008promoting].
+The Minimum Reporting Guidelines for Biological and Biomedical Investigations (MIBBI) [@taylor2008promoting] project has arisen as a comprehensive source of these reporting "checklists".
 MIBBI maintains a web-based and freely accessible resource for minimum information standards (<http://www.mibbi.org/>), providing access to existing checklists, complementary data formats, controlled vocabularies, tools, and databases.
 This resource thereby enhances both transparency and accessibility of experimental results to the wider bioscience community.